 - sprigs fresh dill

-Add 1 tbsp more cooking oil to pan, then saute green pepper, onions and garlic on medium-low for 5 minutes.
+- Add 1 tablespoon more cooking oil to pan, then saute green pepper, onions and garlic on medium-low for 5 minutes.
 Add mushrooms and cook for an additional 3-4 minutes .
 Set aside in a separate bowl.

-Add butter to pan and cook potatoes, stirring and flipping regularly, for 15 minutes until browned on the outside.
+- Add butter to pan and cook potatoes, stirring and flipping regularly, for 15 minutes until browned on the outside and soft inside.

-Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut and chopped dill and cook, stirring, for approximately 10 additional minutes.
+- Then add green pepper/onion mix back to pan, as well as kubassa, sauerkraut, dry cottage cheese, dish and cook, stirring, for approximately 10 additional minutes.